SRT / VTT / ASS Subtitle Formats

 SRT is a simple and widely used subtitle format with the extension .srt

-, especially popular in video players and subtitle editors.
+.
+It's especially popular in video players and subtitle editors.
 Its basic structure includes subtitle number, timestamp, and subtitle text.
-Subtitle attributes cannot be directly defined through SRT (e.g., color, font), and usually rely on the player's default settings or external style files to control.
+Subtitle attributes cannot be directly defined in SRT (such as color, font), and are usually controlled by the player's default settings or external style files.

 SRT Format Structure